datastudio-lab/Mystic-Falls-Community-Digital-Library-system/README.md

 To design a relational database and perform data retrieval and analysis using SQL.

 ## Files Included
-- `queries.sql` – Contains SQL queries for data analysis
+- `LibraryDatabase_Sql Script.sql` – SQL script containing table creation, data insertion, and sample queries used to test and analyze the database
-- `ERD_digitallibrarysystem.pdf` – Entity Relationship Diagram of the database design
+- `ERD_digitallibrarysystem.pdf` – Entity Relationship Diagram (ERD) illustrating the database structure, entities, attributes, and relationships
-- `schema.sql` (optional) – Database table creation script

 ## Database Design
 The database was designed using normalization principles and includes relationships between multiple entities.